 German Studies/German Language and Literature

-International & Area Studies (including East Asian Studies and European Studies)
+International and Area Studies (including Caribbean and Latin American Studies, East Asian

 - Long-running music groups for students include the New Cats Jazz Band, the New College Chorus and Acapellago, an a capella group.